r-hub/evercran/README.md

 `~/.Rprofile` file.
 You’ll also need to install `wget` for the downloads to work.
 You can use a https URL if your `wget` installation supports https.

+## Interactive R shell on GitHub Actions

+You can also run any R version interactively on GitHub Actions:

+0. Add your public SSH key to GitHub, at
+    <https://github.com/settings/keys>.
+If you don’t have an SSH
+    key-pair, generate one first using your SSH client.
+1. Fork this repository.
+2. In the ‘Actions’ menu of your fork enable GitHub Actions.
+3. Click on ‘All workflows’ on the left, and select ‘Any R version’.
+4. Click the ‘Run workflow’ dropdown menu on the right side.
+5. Enter the R version you like.
+See the list of all versions below.
+6. Click on the ‘Run workflow’ button.
+7. Wait a few seconds for the workflow to start running.
+8. Click on running workflow’s name (‘Any R version’).
+9. Click on ‘evercran’.
+10. Wait a couple of seconds, until you see the ‘ssh connection’ banner.
+11. Copy the SSH command below and paste it into a terminal window.
+Or, if you use an SSH app, copy the connection URL and use it in the app.
+You’ll need your SSH key to authenticate.

+R is running in a Docker container, in a tmate session.
+To open a new shell in the container use `CTRL+b c` (press `CTRL` + `b` together, let them go, then press `c`).
+Type `R` in the shell to open another R session.
+Use `CTRL+b n` to switch between your shells.

+When you quit from all shells, the container also stops and the workflow terminates.

 ## R 0.0 (alpha-test) – R 2.5.1